Students may appeal the rejection decision made by a student financial services officer.

 The director will forward your appeal to the Student Financial Assistance Committee for review.

-The committee will arrange a meeting where you will make an appearance either:
+The committee will arrange a meeting where you'll make an appearance either:

 - in person;